 "Eucharist" comes from the Greek language and means "thanksgiving."
 Celebration of the Holy Eucharist is the principal service on Sunday, and is also known as "the Mass" or "the Lord's Supper."
 Along with baptism, the Eucharist is the other dominical sacrament, meaning it was commanded by Jesus Christ in the Bible.
 At the Last Supper on the night before Jesus was crucified, he declared that the bread was his body and the wine was his blood.
 We believe that during the consecration of the bread and wine offered during the mass, those two elements become the Body and Blood of Jesus Christ.
 In the Episcopal Church, all baptized Christians (regardless of age or tradition) are invited and permitted to receive the Eucharist, even babies!
 As such, we do not offer the rite of First Communion, because the day one is baptized is the day he/she makes the first communion.

 Confirmation is the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.
 It is not the completion of baptism.
 Historically, when a bishop could not travel to all the parishes in his diocese to do baptisms, he allowed local priests to perform baptisms.
 At a later time, the bishop would "confirm" the baptism.
 In our modern day, it is customary for the local priest to perform baptisms, so confirmation serves two functions.
 When someone is baptized as an infant, the parents, godparents, and the gathered community (the rest of the congregation) agrees to bring up, support, and teach the child in the Christian life; later in life, confirmation represents a rite of passage when the child takes responsibility for his/her own Christian formation.
 In the case of adults, the decision to be baptized means one has accepted responsibility for his/her Christian life; confirmation involves the laying on of hands by the bishop and represents a tradition that is over 2,000 years old and links a brand new Christian to the earliest Christians of the 1st Century AD.
 Confirmation is offered to anyone age 13 or older.
-Confirmation classes for 2017 have begun.
+Registration for the Confirmation classes for 2018 has begun.
 For more information, please click here.
 If you are interested in classes, please contact the Rector.

 Christian marriage, or Holy Matrimony, is the rite in which two persons enter into a life-long union, make their vows before God and the Church, and receive the grace and blessing of God to help them fulfill their vows.
 The ceremony is also legally binding.
 If you are interested in marriage or having your wedding at All Saints, please contact the Rector.